“We have been a paying customer for GoDaddy since August 2018.

 But there’s something I REALLY dislike:

 Some of these renewal fees just seem really unnecessary.
-I’ll grant that VPS plans are just generally pricier options, but I still find the price jumps unfortunate.
+I’ll grant that VPS plans are just generally pricier options, but I still find the price jumps unfortunately.

 Taken together, here’s the situation: